intlify/eslint-plugin-vue-i18n/docs/rules/no-raw-text.md

 - :star: The `"extends": "plugin:@intlify/vue-i18n/recommended"` property in a configuration file enables this rule.

-This rule warns the usage of string literal.
+This rule warns the usage of literal the bellow:

+- string literal
+- template literals (no epressions, plain text only)

 This rule encourage i18n in about the application needs to be localized.